 Low Maintenance Garden Plants

-Cyclical garden trends make fashion victims of some great garden plants that are low maintenance and high performing, and therefore perfect for the low maintenance garden.
+Cyclical garden trends make fashion victims of some great low maintenance garden plants.

 It’s hard to keep a good plant down though, especially one that needs minimal water, is adaptable to a range of soil and light conditions and that is resistant to pests and diseases .
 Perhaps that is why eventually they come back into favour.
 Of course, being attractive helps too.

 3 Low Maintenance Garden Plants That Deserve A Come-back

 Plants that are high-performing, easy-care, and not fussy about where they grow, make perfect candidates for your low maintenance garden, but here are 3 ‘out of fashion’ garden plants that deserve a comeback based on their good looks alone.

 1 - The Super Star - Agave attenuata (swans neck agave)